 I find making oat flour at home easier than buying store-bought.
 First off, it is much less expensive.
 I only need to have oats on hand which saves cabinet space.

 Oats can be made in a food processor or a high-speed blender, like a Vitamix.
-For small batches, less than a ¼ cup you can use a spice or coffee grinder.
+For small batches, less than a ¼ cup, you can just use a spice or coffee grinder.

 Always stir to ensure that all the oats have been finely ground.
 Pulse until again, if needed.